GianmarcoRomiti/STALPM1/README.md

 Two-columns article with a focus on fonts and typographic issues.
 It employs strategies to count characters and words in the final PDF.

-The abstract is imported by an external file (placed into `includes/abstract.txt`) to rapidly have text access without formatting.
+The abstract is an external file (placed into `includes/abstract.txt`) imported to rapidly have text access without formatting.
 It is useful to strictly look at words count during the writing or for the standalone forwarding for the abstract reviews.